 Looking for something super dramatic?
 Consider painting your exterior in shades of blackened stone and charcoal.
 This look is bold and daring in urban settings, but rather traditional-looking when surrounded by greenery.
 The trick to nailing this effect is specifying two different shades to create depth.
 A good rule of thumb is to go for a slightly lighter hue on the walls (try Dulux Teahouse), and on the window trim, eaves, porch trim and fences, go near-black (try Dulux Domino).

 Lovin’ this look?
-Pick a wall colour somewhere on the lighter side of sage (here, Dulux Moorland), and highlight your windows and trim with a lovely warm white (here, Dulux White Duck Quarter).
+Pick a wall colour somewhere on the lighter side of sage (like Dulux Moorland), and highlight your windows and trim with a lovely warm white (try Dulux White Duck Quarter).
 Then, it’s over to you to bring punch – and loads of personality – to your front door, achieved here with a coat of paint in a fabulous shade of seafoam (try Dulux Classic Calm).
 All eyes on this sharp-looking black front deck, too!
-PS, if you have a new Colorbond roof or awning, here in Woodland Grey, you can match the colour and paint your existing guttering and downpipes to suit.
+P.S. if you have a new Colorbond roof or awning, here in Woodland Grey, you can match the colour and paint your existing guttering and downpipes to suit.

 Equally fitting to a sleepy beachside shack, country cottage or everyday house in the ‘burbs, this simple yet smart colour scheme will make your home look fresh and bright.
 Paint the main walls in a soft grey, then paint trim such as windows and railings in bright white (such as Dulux Vivid White).
 Add impact – the wow factor – with a brightly coloured door in a shade you love.
 And remember, you can switch up your door colour every year or two to totally change the look of your home.